hertzsprung/semaphore/README.md

 - An adaptive train scheduler that responds to delays
 - No limits on map size, the number of trains, or stations

-Semaphore is written with lua, C, cairo and SDL.
+Semaphore is written with C, cairo and SDL.